 Brands around the world have tried their best to stay connected with audiences at a time where ‘normal’ ceased to exist.
 And those that led with genuine empathy rather than empty promises are the ones that have stood out.

-To help its clients navigate the pandemic, Macquarie Bank created a Coronavirus Resource Hub.
+For instance, to help its clients navigate the pandemic, Macquarie Bank created a Coronavirus Resource Hub.
 The website provides insights and guidance, using real customers’ stories, to help their readers remain resilient.

 Right now, many businesses are telling the same story.
 The question is, how can you tell a different one?
 The answer: empathy.